 Discover the story of the people and landscape of the Yorkshire Dales at the Dales Countryside Museum in Hawes!
 The Museum is free for children and also offers a range of educational activities.
 A selection of events, workshops, demonstrations and exhibtions also run throughout the year.
 Hawes is also home to the world famous Wensleydale Cheese and a visit to Wensleydale Creamery is not to be missed.

 Visit Leyburn, a thriving market town with one the highest market places in England and panoramic views of Wensleydale from the Shawl, a footpath starting in Leyburn which has associations with Mary, Queen of Scots and Bolton Castle.
 Take a picnic and walk the Shawl to the castle, the views are quite breathtaking.
-Chocoholics should visit The Little Chocolate Shop whilst here and take a peek in Milners department store perhaps now famous after a television programme shown recently.
+Chocoholics should visit The Little Chocolate Shop whilst here and take a peek in Milners department store.

 Take in Masham with its stylish Georgian architecture, fine church, independent shops and public houses; a park ideal for families with tennis courts, golf and horse riding facilities all nearby.
 Masham is also famous for the Theakston's and Black Sheep breweries dating back to 1827.
 Take a stroll along the river bank, enjoy a special meal at stately Swinton Castle, keep the children happy at Lightwater Valley Theme park or venture a little further to explore Ripon, Harrogate and York.
 Find the bank now in many a scene of the Heartbeat series.